RonanQuigley/ronanquigley.github.io/blog-dev/content/understanding-gpu-sharing-strategies-in-kubernetes.md

 > -   "Prohibited" means no contexts are allowed per device (no compute
 >     apps).

-As we'll see later, the compute mode will change depending on the GPU utilisation strategy.
+As we'll see later, the compute mode will change depending on the GPU strategy.

 ## Vanilla Configuration